 - Water conservation in agricultural, industrial, domestic and municipal applications.

-- Water treatment, recycle and reuse for different water resources, including wastewater, reclaimed water, rainwater, seawater, mine water and brackish water.
+- Water treatment, recycle and reuse for different water resources, including wastewater, industrial wastewater, drinking water, reclaimed water, rainwater, seawater, mine water and brackish water.

 - The water cycle-environment-ecosystem nexus.